|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA October 26, 1944

-On October 26, 1944 took off from Mines Field (Los Angeles Airport, LAX) at 3:42pm on a ferry flight bound for Coolidge Field in Arizona, the first leg in a cross country flight to the east coast.
+On October 26, 1944 at 3:42pm took off from Mines Field (Los Angeles Airport, LAX) piloted by Gertrude V. Tompkins on a ferry flight bound for Coolidge Field in Arizona, the first leg in a cross country flight to the east coast.
 At the time, a light haze of fog was reported over Santa Monica Bay off Los Angeles.
 When this aircraft failed to return it was reported as missing.

 No search was initiated until several days after the crash.
-No trace was found of her plane in searches.
+During wartime searches, no trace was found of her plane in searches.
 As late as June 8, 1994, the HQ for Air Force Safety Agency conducted a search and reported that no wreckage has been located.

 During October 2009, MAST "Gertrude Tompkins Expedition" searched for her aircraft.
-During their searches, they located a USAF T-33 jet trainer missing since October 15, 1955.
+During their searches, they located a U. S. Air Force (USAF) T-33 jet trainer missing since October 15, 1955.